 Outside of the attractive profile and stainless steel design, the Bosch 300 Series SHSM63w55N is quieter than a lot of the competition and has adjustable racks that make it easy to fit even the oddest-shaped pots and pans.
 The dishwasher has three racks with 16 place settings and powerful jets that remove cooked-on food.
 There’s a filter near the bottom of the machine that can be washed out when the cycle is done, preventing buildup and protecting your dishwasher from that all-too-familiar wet food stink.

-There are five different wash options to choose from including AutoWash and a One-Hour wash cycle.
+There are five different wash options to choose from, including AutoWash and a one-hour wash cycle.
 At only 44 decibels, the Bosch 300 series can keep your dishes sparkling clean without generating a ton of noise.
-With the sub-$1,000 price point, it offers top-tier performance at a mid-tier price.
+With the sub-$1,000 price, it offers top-tier performance at a mid-tier price.

 Why we picked the Frigidaire FGID2466QF dishwasher:

-There are eight different cycles to choose from as well as a heated dry option.
-Unfortunately, the only smart feature is limited to the ability to delay the start of a wash cycle for up to 24 hours.
-With a $430 price point, the Frigidaire is one of the most affordable dishwashers we’ve seen.
+There are eight different cycles to choose from, as well as a heated dry option.
+Unfortunately, the only smart feature is the ability to delay the start of a wash cycle for up to 24 hours.
+For $430, though, the Frigidaire is one of the best affordable dishwashers we’ve seen.

 Why we picked the Thermador DHDW870WFM:

 In addition to being an excellent drying dishwasher, the Thermador Star Sapphire also boasts Star Speed, which means you can wash your dishes in 20 minutes.
-On top of that, the dishwasher has an attractive interior glow of your color choice when paired with Home Connect.
-It’s called Star Glow (noticing a trend?).
+On top of that, the dishwasher has an attractive interior glow of your color choice when paired with Home Connect — the feature is called Star Glow.